kenan-rhoton/wargame/wargame.markdown

 - Heavy Armor (4): +2 Defense, -2" Move
 - Kevlar (10): +1 Defense. +3 Additional Ranged Defense.
 - Minelayer (15): Can drop a mine within 3", which can be detonated when an enemy moves within 3" of it, hitting any units within 3" with a Damage 1D6, -3 Penetration attack.
+- Precision Visor (30): If this unit doesn't move, enemy units it Shoots at are not considered to be in Cover.

 ### Command Options